Pam Bondi's Testimony on Epstein Files Postponed Following Dismissal as Attorney General - PRESS AI WORLD

 Credited from: BBC

-• Pam Bondi will not testify on Epstein probe due to her removal as Attorney General.
+• Pam Bondi will not testify regarding the Epstein investigation due to her recent dismissal as Attorney General.

-• The Justice Department stated her subpoena is invalid now that she is no longer in office.
+• The Justice Department stated her subpoena is invalid as she is no longer in office.

-• Some committee members are pushing for her to fulfill her subpoena obligations.
+• Some committee members express intent to push for her testimony despite her dismissal.

 SHARE THIS ARTICLE: